PrinceOfCzechia/Bachelor-Thesis-Auxiliary-Code/README.md

 **autodiff.ipynb**: tests the handcalculated derivatives in comparison with the results of differentiating with the python library *mygrad*.

 **triangleOptimization**: computes all derivatives required to actualy assemble a *2N-dimensional vector*, a gradient of the mesh for numerical gradient approximation.
+Performs one gradient descent iteration.

+**iterativeTriOpt**: iterates what **triangleOptimization** does, by deafult, 100,000 iterations are performed.
+The cycle stops once there is no improvement of the loss function.